GEOGRAPHICAL READER

 Keri Hulme: The Bone people; Penguin, 1983.
 A woman who lives in a

-tower, a strange orphan boy, and the boy's foster father form a strangly
+tower, a strange orphan boy, and the boy's foster father form a strangely

 disturbing trio.
 Winner of the 1985 Booker Prize.